EdwinRou/EdwinRou/README.md

 ## Hi 👋
-- 🌱 I’m currently studying Data Science at "Institut Polytechnique de Paris" in the M2 Data Science.
+- 🌱 I’m currently studying machine learning at "Institut Polytechnique de Paris" in the M2 Data Science.
 - 🔭 I’m currently working on AI
 - 👯 I’m looking to collaborate on the ARC Prize.